giulio93/RevEng_433Mhz/README.md

 ## Backeng a 433mhz H/T sensor with an Arduino

 In this project i implement a well know hack!
-Using a common 433 mhz RF Reciver, i decode a signal coming from a wireless sensor and directed to a weather station.
+Using a common 433 mhz RF Reciver, i decode a signal coming from:
-I just bougth on Amazon a weather station with 3 wireless sensor like this one :
+  * BRESSER Wireless sensor and directed to a weather station from Amazon: Temeo-Hygro-Quadro-thermo-and-hygrometer-with-4-independent-measuring-data

-Temeo-Hygro-Quadro-thermo-and-hygrometer-with-4-independent-measuring-data
+  * OWSOO PIR sensor 433MHZ

 Then i use a MXRM5V RF reciver , working between 315mhz to 433mhz, to capture sensors signal.